ngerritsen/typonator/readme.md

 npm install typonator
 ```

+### Creating types

 Typonator lets you create type factories.
-These can use the built in types of typonator.
+You can use the built in value types of typonator:

 ```js
 var t = require('typonator')